 ELEMENTARY ATTENDANCE ZONES

-Bedford City Schools have a “sister-school” arrangement at the elementary grades.
+Bedford City Schools have a “sister-school” arrangement in the elementary grades.
 Students that attend Glendale Primary School are promoted to Carylwood Intermediate School.
 Those that attend Central Primary School are promoted to Columbus Intermediate School.
-This arrangement provides continuity of instruction in the development of basic learning skills and helps children to build heathy, sustaining school relationships with peers in a challenging academic environment.
+This arrangement provides continuity of instruction in the development of basic learning skills and helps children to build heathy, sustaining school relationships with peers in a challenging academic environment

 Prospective residents interested in determining which school their child will attend can refer to the following lists.
 These lists indicate which streets encompass the Central/Columbus school zone and which encompass the Glendale/Carylwood school zone.
 Please contact the Transportation Department at 440-439-4234 if you have any questions.